- 21. Halomango

-They serve local and international fusion cuisine, a curated selection of dishes from various parts of the world.
+They serve local and international fusion cuisine and a curated selection of dishes from various parts of the world.
 One of their breakfast favorites is the ube champorado, a sweet rice pudding meal made of purple yam, while the baked scallops and rice meals also come highly recommended.
 Other dishes to try include various seafood staples, the coconut mango tres leches, beach grill, and pizzas.

 Photo by Steampunk Burgers

 SteamPunk is conveniently located inside D’Mall, one of several open-air burger joints that can be found in Boracay.
-What sets them apart is that they offer the biggest burger on the island called the Triple X, a 500-gram beef patty served with a side of either fries or potato wedges.
+What sets them apart is that they offer the biggest burger on the island, called the Triple X, a 500-gram beef patty served with a side of either fries or potato wedges.

 They also have sandwiches that use bread and buns freshly made in-house, which all go well with a tall glass of chocolate or vanilla shake.
 Steampunk also has a wide selection of toppings and sidings to suit your specific burger cravings.
-Other dishes include rice meals and sizzling meats, while the churros is a great dessert to end your meal with.
+Other dishes include rice meals and sizzling meats, while the churros are a great dessert to end your meal with.

 Photo by Mosaic Latin American Grill